-Talking About Months in French With Pronunciation
+Talking about months in French

 There are words that sound familiar to many foreign speakers in their native tongue.
 In French, months’ names are one of those words.
 Learning what are the months in French would evoke a sort of connection with what months are called in other languages.